TalTech-HPC-Centre/taltech-hpc-docs/docs/software/cfd.md

 ### _Example use of OpenFOAM on the BASE cluster_

-For the example we will use one of the tutorial cases.
+For the example, we will use one of the tutorial cases.

 ```bash
 module load mpi/openmpi-x86_64
 source /share/apps/HPC2/OpenFOAM/OpenFOAM-v1912/etc/bashrc
 ```

-First time users need to create their `$WM_PROJECT_USER_DIR`:
+First-time users need to create their `$WM_PROJECT_USER_DIR`:

 ```bash
 mkdir $WM_PROJECT_USER_DIR --parent